MicrosoftDocs/dynamics-365-customer-engagement/ce/portals/view-primary-domain.md

 ---
-title: "View the primary domain name in Dynamics 365 | MicrosoftDocs"
+title: "View the primary domain name in Dynamics 365 for Customer Engagement | MicrosoftDocs"
-description: "Instructions to view the primary domain name for a portal in Dynamics 365." ms.custom:
+description: "Instructions to view the primary domain name for a portal in Dynamics 365 for Customer Engagement." ms.custom:
   - dyn365-portal
 ms.date: 09/28/2017